Summer Session One

 - See Summer Session Frequently Asked Questions

-ETX/NUT 127 (10 units) Environmental Stress and Development in Marine Organisms
+Environmental Stress and Development in Marine Organisms (10 units)

-How pollutants impact the most sensitive life stages of marine organisms. their embryos and larvae.
+This class examines how pollutants impact the most sensitive life stages of marine organisms: their embryos and larvae.
 Students will gain experience in experimental aspects of reproduction and development of marine organisms and how environmental stress impacts these events.
 The course will include an intense lecture-lab component as well as an independent research project.
 ETX/NUT127 satisfies 10 units of the 24 units of Restricted Electives required for a chosen emphasis within the Environmental Toxicology major.

 Want to learn more about the remarkable diversity of tidepool animals that make their home on the rugged northern California coast?
 Interested in gaining practical, hands-on experience while conducting your own research project?
 We will cover the biology, ecology, and evolution of local marine invertebrates with a focus on adaptations to environmental and biological factors encountered on the California coast.
 This set of integrated courses offers field trips and hands-on labs with an emphasis on testing hypotheses.
 Class experiments and independent research projects provide students with training and experience in all aspects of the research process including making observations, generating hypotheses, designing experiments, collecting and analyzing data, and scientific communication.